Square root algorithms: Halley's method

+if abs(guess - next_guess) < Decimal(f"1e-{precision}"):

+Halley's method converges faster —the rate of convergence to the root is cubic, which is better than quadratic— iteration for iteration, but involves five multiplications per iteration (counting division as three multiplications).
+The five example computations are completed in 4, respectively 4, 14, 15, and 19 iteration steps.
+By contrast Heron's method only needs one division i.e. three multiplications, so Heron's method is slightly better in the long run.

 Bakhshali method

-This method for finding an approximation to a square root was described in an ancient South Asian manuscript from Pakistan, called the Bakhshali manuscript.
-It is equivalent to two iterations of the Babylonian method beginning with x0.
-Thus, the algorithm is quartically convergent, which means that the number of correct digits of the approximation roughly quadruples with each iteration.
+This method for finding an approximation to a square root was described in an Ancient Indian manuscript, called the Bakhshali manuscript.
+It is algebraically equivalent to two iterations of Heron's method and thus quartically convergent, meaning that the number of correct digits of the approximation roughly quadruples with each iteration.
 The original presentation, using modern notation, is as follows: To calculate $\sqrt{S}$, let $x_0^2$ be the initial approximation to $S$.
 Then, successively iterate as: